Charles Kennedy: 2005 general election

 In his last general election as leader, in May 2005, he extended his strategy from the 2001 election of targeting the seats held by the most senior and/or highly regarded Conservative MPs, dubbed a "decapitation" strategy.
 The Liberal Democrats also hoped to capture marginal Labour seats, attracting particularly Muslim Labour voters who were dissatisfied with the party over the Iraq War.

 Just before the election, it had been anticipated by the media and opinion polls that the Liberal Democrats could win up to 100 seats and place themselves close to the Conservatives in terms of seats as well as votes.
 They won 62 seats and 22.1% of the vote, at the time their greatest number of seats since their Liberal Party predecessor won 158 seats in 1923.

 The Liberal Democrats made a net loss of five seats to the Conservatives, only managing to win three seats from them.
-While they were able to unseat Shadow Education Secretary Tim Collins, they failed to unseat leading Conservatives such as the Shadow Chancellor of the Exchequer Oliver Letwin, Shadow Home Secretary David Davis, Shadow Secretary of State for the Family (later Prime Minister of the United Kingdom) Theresa May and the Leader of the Opposition Michael Howard.
+While they were able to unseat Shadow Secretary of State for Education Tim Collins, they failed to unseat leading Conservatives such as the Shadow Chancellor of the Exchequer Oliver Letwin, Shadow Home Secretary David Davis, Shadow Secretary of State for the Family (later Prime Minister of the United Kingdom) Theresa May and the Leader of the Opposition Michael Howard.
 The "decapitation" strategy was widely seen to have failed.
 They won twelve seats from Labour, but lost Leicester South.
 They succeeded in regaining Ceredigion from Plaid Cymru.

 Kennedy heralded the Liberal Democrats, who now had a total of 62 seats, as the "national party of the future", but in the wake of the general election, Kennedy's leadership came under increased criticism from those who felt that the Liberal Democrats could have surged further forward, with the official opposition Conservative Party having been relatively weak.

 Leadership concerns

 Following the election of David Cameron as Leader of the Conservative Party in December 2005, it was widely reported that senior members of the Liberal Democrats had told Kennedy that he must either "raise his game" or resign.
 Speculation surrounding the leadership of the Liberal Democrats was widespread in late 2005, with the journalist Andrew Neil claiming to speak "on good authority" that Kennedy would announce his resignation at the 2006 spring conference of the Liberal Democrats.
 Kennedy's spokeswoman denied the report and complained against the BBC, which had broadcast it.

 A "Kennedy Must Go" petition was started by The Liberal magazine (a publication with no affiliation to the Liberal Democrats); this allegedly had been signed by over 3,300 party members including 386 local councillors and two MPs by the end of 2005.
-A round-robin letter signed by Liberal Democrat MPs rejecting his leadership received 23 signatures.
+A round robin signed by Liberal Democrat MPs rejecting his leadership received 23 signatures.